 - Network security groups are similar to a firewall and provide rules for how a resource can "talk" over the network.
 They provide granular control over how/if a subnet (or virtual machine) can connect to the Internet or other subnets in the same virtual network.

 - Create virtual networks dedicated to external-facing workloads and internal-facing workloads.
 This approach reduces the chance of inadvertently placing virtual machines that are intended for internal workloads in an external facing space.

-- Network security groups are critical to this configuration.
+- Configure network security groups to limit access.
 At a minimum, block access to the internet from internal virtual networks, and block access to the corporate network from external virtual networks.